'Charity work cannot be done by bribing people,' chief justice schools Malik Riaz

 However, Riaz's counsel Aitzaz Ahsan on Tuesday denied that the housing society had issued notices to anyone.

-Riaz, who appeared in court after being summoned by the CJP, vowed that he would obey court orders, urging Justice Nisar not to pass a verdict that would "affect employees".
+Riaz, who appeared in court after being summoned by the CJP, vowed that he would obey court orders, but urged Justice Nisar not to pass a verdict that would "affect employees".

 The top judge then ordered Riaz to submit Rs20 billion in court, saying that the money had to be "returned to the nation".